- Master Facilitator for your event: ice breaker and fun instigator

-I can demonstrate and answer questions about any of the instruments that LP makes as well as some that they don’t yet produce.
+I can demonstrate and answer questions about many world percussion instruments.
 I have fluency on more than 30 percussion instruments including : conga, bongo, timbales, guiro, clave, campana, shekere, maracas, quijada, bombo, surdo, tamborim, ganza, agogo, cuica, pandiero, caixa, afuche, repinique, apito, reco reco, caxixi, berimbau, gankogui, axatse, kidi, kaganu, ngoma, djun djun, djembe, kalimba, dunno, dumbec, bendir, tar, box drum, triangle, chimes, gongs, bell tree, shakers, woodblocks, seedpods, whistles, flexitone, waterphone, rainstick, bells, cymbals.

 I am also knowledgeable in the history and traditional use of these instruments and am happy to share my understanding of their background.

 A typical presentation I make would start with a conga solo on as many drums as are available, move to shekere and clave, then stop and briefly discuss the clave instrument and rhythm.
 I would then involve people by clapping and speaking the rhythm.
 Next I might demonstrate the guiro ( scratcher) and show how the rhythm can be learned with the bare hands and voice.
 At this point I could split the group into two and have one group clap clave and try and speak the guiro part and have the others play the guiro part and speak the clave rhythm.
 From here I can go any direction: reverse the two groups; teach a vocal/hand clap version of the cowbell part; invite one or two people to join me; play conga over the group; teach a break or chant; get people up and moving; stop and tell more history, demonstrate the rhythm at fast tempo, or move to another set of instruments.